guotong1988/guotong1988.github.io/research/_posts/2024-01-01-textgen-improved-by-correct.md

 ## 6. Conclusion

- Product description generation's problems for online E-commerce application is the available rate of generated text and the time consuming to annotate for training dataset.
-Model-centric method is limited by the quality of the training dataset.
-We propose our data-centric method to improve the accuracy to 99.2\% to achieve the standard for online deployment.
-Our method also saves about 10x the annotating time.
+The challenges in product description generation for online e-commerce applications lie in the availability rate of generated text and the time consumption required for training dataset annotation.
+While model-centric approaches are constrained by training dataset quality, we propose a data-centric method that achieves 99.2\% accuracy, meeting the standard for online deployment.
+Our solution additionally reduces annotation time by approximately tenfold.

 ## References